Audience & Engagement

 Open Rehearsal

-Artists open the rehearsal process during a piece’s development and invite you to take a glimpse into their modes of operation, processes in a performance’s development, into dramaturgical questions and other challenges during the work for a staging.
+Artists open up the rehearsal process during the development of a piece.
+They invite you to gain an insight into working methods, processes in the creation of a performance, dramaturgical issues and other challenges in the development of a choreography.

 Talk Formats